futoin/core-cpp-ri-asyncsteps/README.md

 only exception for parallel() sub-steps.

-It general, case-optimized `NitroSteps` may perform better than the default `AsyncSteps`, but there are edge cases where it perform worse.
+It general, case-optimized `NitroSteps` may perform better than the default `AsyncSteps`, but there are edge cases where it may performs worse.
 So, `futoin::ri::AsyncSteps` is safe option unless case-specific optimization is done.

 ```c++